Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 Rinse and dry as above.

-Sometimes a little extra oomph is needed to lift out stains and odors, and lemon juice with baking soda or salt does the trick– the citric acid in the lemon adds extra scrubbing power that will lighten stains and deodorize.
+Lemon juice combined with baking soda or salt does the trick– the citric acid in the lemon adds extra scrubbing power that will lighten stains and successfully deodorize.

-After sprinkling with soda or salt, simply use a halved lemon to scour the board.
-Rinse with clear, hot water and dry.
+After sprinkling with baking soda or salt, simply use a halved lemon to scour the board.
+Rinse with clear, hot water and dry as described above.

 Protein Cleanup

-To prevent bacterial cross-contamination of foods, a thorough cleanup of your butcher block is a must after handling any raw animal proteins, including poultry, seafood, and meat.
+To prevent bacterial cross-contamination of foods, a thorough cleanup of your butcher block is a must after handling any raw animal proteins, including seafood, poultry, and other types of meat.

-If you do place proteins on your wooden surface, use the salt and lemon combo mentioned above for cleaning, and the following as a guideline for sterilizing.
+If you do place proteins on a wooden cutting surface, use the salt and lemon combo mentioned above for cleaning, and the following guidelines below for sterilizing.

 Sterilizing Wood